ravirun/misfit-ravi/README.md

 ---

 *Building something timeless, one video at a time.*
-*September 2026 - Nano Creator Phase*
+*Week 1, September 2026 - Nano Creator Phase*